Skip to main content

 When a lock is acquired, this icon will be solid green VBOX Touch Sats Lock.png

 If there is no satellite lock, the icon will flash red.
-VBOX Touch No Sats.png
+GNSS Red Flashing.gif

 SD Status

 The SD Card Icon displays the status of the recording media.
-When the unit detects an SD card with free space, the icon will be green.
+When an SD card has been inserted and has available space, the icon will be green.

-Pressing the icon when it is green will manually start or stop the data logging.
+When the icon is green, you can press it to manually start or stop the data logging.

 VBOX Touch SD OK.png

-When it cannot detect an SD card or the media is full, the icon will be red.
+If the VBOX unit cannot detect an SD card or if the card is full, the icon will be red.
 VBOX Touch SD Not OK.png

 Logging Status